SplitmediaLabsLimited/input-visualizer/README.md

 Feel free to modify this to create your own plugin.

-current status: *under construction* (DLL usage methodology is not yet final)
+current status: plugin not yet released to store (we are currently fixing some bugs)